jasonpatrickellykrause/istio-training/labs/x-istioctl.md

 ### Endpoints

-Finally, with the endpoints you can get the list of all endpoints.
+Finally, with the endpoints, you can get the list of all endpoints.

 For example: